rips/php-connector-bundle/README.md

     foreach ($users as $user) {
         echo $user->getUsername() . "\n";
-        // ...
     }

-The bundle can be easily integrated in existing Symfony applications.
+The bundle can be easily integrated in Symfony applications like this:

     <?php

+    use Symfony\Bundle\FrameworkBundle\Controller\Controller;
     use RIPS\ConnectorBundle\Services\UserService;
     use RIPS\ConnectorBundle\InputBuilders\User\AddBuilder;
     use RIPS\Connector\Exceptions\ClientException;